- December 1, 2019: Clinical, Cognitive, Cognitive Neuroscience, and Social.

 Step 2: Upload your application documents using Quest

 On the 'My Materials' page on Quest, you will see the list of documents which must be uploaded.
 See below for details about each required item.
-For additional information on each application document, see Upload your documents.
-All items must be uploaded to Quest by the deadline date of the program to which you are applying.
+All items, including your test scores and references, must be uploaded to Quest by the deadline date of the program to which you are applying.

-Upload a copy of your transcript (must include your name, institution's name, and program name, plus academic terms, courses, and grades) from all of the post-secondary institutions that you have attended and noted on your application.
+Upload a copy of your unofficial transcript (must include your name, institution's name, and program name, plus academic terms, courses, and grades) from all of the post-secondary institutions that you have attended and noted on your application.
+Official transcripts are only required after an admission offer is made.

 B. Supplementary Information Form